lencioni/lencioni.github.com/source/_posts/2013-11-29-sassy-progressive-enhancement.markdown

   - Progressive enhancement
 ---

-A mobile-first approach to design can be good: it helps you to focus and potentially simplify your requirements, which can translate into a better user experience.
+A mobile-first approach to design can be good: it helps you focus and potentially simplify your requirements, which can translate into a better user experience.
 Likewise, a mobile-first approach to implementation can be good: it puts the more expensive tasks on the shoulders of clients that are more likely